fdeblasio/pokeemerald-expansion/notes.md

 - Implement changing Deoxys forms at Fallarbor or from bag

 ### Items
+- Get Exp.
+Share from Steven instead of from Mr. Stone after
 - Hyper Voice tutor->TM?
 - Temper Flare (with better STAB distribution) could become a TM/tutor
 - Aqua Tail could also become a TM since it now has 100% accuracy